emnify/product-docs/docs/how-tos/multi-factor-authentication.md

 ### New accounts

 You don't need to set up MFA when creating a new account, as the sign up process requires you to validate your phone number (via SMS) and email address.
-After you access your account, you can either [configure MFA in the Portal](#configure-mfa-in-the-emnify-portal) or [set up email-based MFA](#existing-accounts) the next time you log in.
+After you access your account, you can either [configure TOTP MFA in the Portal](#configure-totp-mfa-in-the-emnify-portal) or [set up email-based MFA](#existing-accounts) the next time you log in.

 :::note
-MFA isn't required if you're on the [Trial plan](/quickstart#emnifys-trial).
+MFA isn't required if you're on the [Trial plan](/quickstart#emnifys-trial), but you can still [configure TOTP MFA](#configure-totp-mfa-in-the-emnify-portal) to secure your account.
 :::

 ### Invited users

 You don't need to set up MFA initially when you're invited to join an organization, as you'll be invited via email.
-After you access your account, you can either [configure MFA in the Portal](#configure-mfa-in-the-emnify-portal) or [set up email-based MFA](#existing-accounts) the next time you log in.
+After you access your account, you can either [configure TOTP MFA in the Portal](#configure-totp-mfa-in-the-emnify-portal) or [set up email-based MFA](#existing-accounts) the next time you log in.

-## Configure MFA in the emnify Portal
+## Configure TOTP MFA in the emnify Portal

 1. Log in to your [emnify account](https://portal.emnify.com/sign).
 1. Navigate to [**User Settings**](https://portal.emnify.com/user-settings) by clicking on your avatar and selecting **User Settings** from the dropdown menu.